jasonsbarr/how-to-think-like-a-programmer/manuscript/05-arrays.md

 }, []);
 ```

-There is also a `reduceRight` method that is exactly the same except that it iterates backwards, start from the last element of the array and going to the first.
+There is also a `reduceRight` method that is exactly the same except that it iterates backwards, starting from the last element of the array and going to the first.

 #### `Array.prototype.some`